appscode/blog/content/post/inmemory-mongo-webinar-2022.08.03/index.md

 We created a `VerticalScaling` opsRequest to show how to scale the resources for each pod & to show how the election makes impact.
 We also applied an inMemory sharded cluster & a `HorizontalScaling` opsRequest to show how to scale up the db horizontally.

-Later in this webinar, We introduced our new VPA-integrated autoscaler-operator, & argued why one should use it.
+Later in this webinar, We introduced our new `VPA-integrated autoscaler-operator`, & argued why one should use it.
 Then we have showed the autoscaler-operator in action by inserting a bunch of data using script.

 Take a deep dive into the full webinar below:

-<iframe width="800" height="500" src="https://www.youtube.com/embed/XOqR5GJ2mM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="800" height="500" src="https://www.youtube.com/embed/dwLZdDzZ8j4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What Next?